 Q. What do a WW2 submarine, an 85m high Naval Memorial and a stretch of beautiful coastline have in common ?

-A. They can all be found in one place in Laboe, about half an hour outside the German port city of Kiel.
+A. They can all be found in Laboe, about half an hour outside the German port city of Kiel.

-However, if the well cared for exterior inspired any romanticized notions about serving in one of these machines, the reality if the interior soon put such ideas to rest.
+If the well cared for exterior inspired any romanticized notions about serving in one of these machines, the reality if the interior soon put such ideas to rest.
 Conditions were cramped and basic, to say the least.
 The comfort of the crew was not the priority here.
+Functionality, all the way.

 Other walls are carved with the silhouettes of different ships and lists the losses of both World Wars.
 It’s a visual, sobering summary.

 An unexpected feature of the memorial is the subterranean cavern.
-This crypt like room is reached via a tunnel lined with wreaths and is brimming with tributes from across the globe.
+The crypt like room is reached via a wreath lined tunnel and is brimming with tributes from across the globe.
 Flags of all nations are proudly displayed here.
 This is a place of Remembrance, but also of reconciliation and unity.

 If you are feeling energetic you can take the stairs to the top of the tower, to the observation deck.
 I did and I can tell you, whatever energy I had at the bottom was gone by the time I reached the top.
 For the less able or those who don’t fancy the climb, there is a lift.
 However you get up there, its worth the effort.
 The views are incredible, even on a day when the weather is a bit temperamental, as it was for us.

-Along with the rooms of memorial and remembrance there are a couple of rooms with more of a museum feel to them, with information about the modern-day German navy and lots of model ships.
-Our little chap enjoyed the models and we are now more knowledgeable about propellers, life boats, and funnels than we ever thought we would.
+Along with the rooms of memorial and remembrance there are a couple of museum style rooms, with information about the modern-day German navy and lots of model ships.
+The Little Dude enjoyed the models and we are now more knowledgeable about propellers, life boats, and funnels than we ever thought we would.
 I wonder who is teaching who sometimes.

 As we left the Memorial, I just had to stop and get a picture of the gate covered in love locks.
 The aspiring writer in me cant help but wonder at the stories behind the padlocks.
 Were any of them placed by a sailor and his sweetheart?
 I don’t know.
-Being a bit of an old romantic, I just hope they all had a happy-ever-after.
+Being a bit of an old romantic, I just hope most of them had a happy-ever-after.
+Although given the old saying about sailors having a girl in every port… what are the chances?